 Do You Really Need Identity Theft Protection?

 If you feel like identity theft is happening to everyone these days, you’re not far off from the truth.

-Last year alone, the Federal Trade Commission (FTC) received 1.4 million reports of identity theft — more than double the number of claims from just two years ago [*].
+In 2022, the Federal Trade Commission (FTC) received 5.2 million reports of identity theft and fraud [*].

 The impact of those crimes is staggering.
-Americans lose billions each year to fraudsters, and analysts now predict that identity theft protection will become a $25 billion industry in the coming years [*].
+Americans lose billions each year to fraudsters.
+Analysts now predict that identity theft protection will become a $25 billion industry in the coming years [*].

 Identity theft protection promises peace of mind by safeguarding your identity from criminals.
 Yet many people question its value.